Aug 132012

 I kept the ISO high to keep the exposure time low and avoid any star trails.
-This is where the awesome Canon 24mm f1.4 II comes in, and the high ISO quality of the 5D Mark3.
-Minimal noise reduction in Lightroom 4 cleaned this up to near perfection.
+If you’re unsure about that, I’ve previously written a tutorial on Shutter Muse about how to avoid star trails.
+This is where the awesome Canon 24mm f1.4 II comes in, and the decent high ISO quality of the 5D Mark III.
+Minimal noise reduction in Lightroom cleaned this up to near perfection.
 In all I spent about ten hours under the stars over two nights and it yielded probably three images that I’m really pleased with.
-I’ll share the other two in due course!

 Once again Dan, loved it.
 Making me wonder if I should be looking at the 24L instead of 16-35 or 24-70….. thoughts?